 Summer’s finally here (whoohoo!).
 We can look forward to using the season’s slower pace and warm days to enjoy time in nature, ice cream, and the promise of some extreme relaxing.

-If you push yourself during the cooler months to achieve your writing goals either because your job demands it or you’re looking to publish, summer doodles, or quick daily hits of “writing not writing” are wonderful for reconnecting with yourself and filling your creative well.
+If you push yourself during the cooler months to achieve your writing goals either because your job demands it or you’re looking to publish, doodles, or quick daily hits of “writing not writing” are wonderful for reconnecting with yourself and filling your creative well.

 A writing doodle is a light-hearted one-hit writing effort.
 A line, a quick thought, or even the literal definition of a doodle: an image (perhaps with some words around it for writerly flair).

-Writing happens from regularly putting your bum in the chair, and the daily act of doodling is no different except for the time you spend (far less) and the energy behind the writing (play not work).
+Writing happens from regularly putting your behind in the chair, and the daily act of doodling is no different except for the time you spend (far less) and the energy behind the writing (play not work).

 Such a shift into giving your writing a light, explorative, and fun treatment for the summer months isn’t just welcome; for many of us, it’s a necessity.
 It can happen that the thing that keeps us feeling whole and well can, as too much of a good thing may do, become a chore.